patrykpacewicz/face-recognition-poc/README.md

 TODO
  - update README
+ - refresh on live in dev mode
+ - add mobX with debug options
+ - obsługa błędów

+DONE
+ - add application.yaml as configuration
  - move to gradle
  - move api-client to scala
+ - spring-boot as proxy
  - move to yarn
  - working watch
- - refresh on live in dev mode
- - add mobX with debug options
- - add application.yaml as configuration